lbotinelly/zen/README.md

     { app.UseZen(); }
 }
 ```
-- Optionally use the simplified Builder:
+- Use the simplified Builder:
 ```
 using Zen.Web.Host;
 namespace Sample